 Apple exemplifies a strategic transformation when on the brink of fizzling out in the early 1990’s, they instituted a change of direction under Steve Jobs to focus on creating beautiful consumer products.
 We all know the success they’ve achieved since.

 The nature of the business transformation will vary depending on the business's goals and strategies.
 For instance, it may be focused on one of the following:

 There are a multitude of reasons an organisation may choose to undergo a business transformation.
 More often than not, it is in response to change.

-In previous research by BIE conducted in 2017, 94% of over 100 business leaders reported that being more agile is a priority for their organisation.
-Moreover, 82% said that leading and delivering step change in how the business is conducted is their highest priority.
+Business leaders see agility as being a priority for their organisation.
+Moreover, leading and delivering step change is how the business is conducted to their highest priority.